iltumio/deckdot/README.md

 ### Configuration

-1. **Server Settings**: Configure the port, username, and password in the Settings tab
+1. **Server Settings**: Configure the port in the Settings tab
+2. **Access Code**: A random access code is auto-generated on first launch.
+You can:
+   - View/copy the current code
+   - Regenerate a new random code
+   - Set a custom code
-2. **Commands**: Add/edit commands in the Commands tab.
+3. **Commands**: Add/edit commands in the Commands tab.
 Each command has:
    - **ID**: Unique identifier
    - **Name**: Display name
    - **Command**: Shell command to execute